 All of this strategizing is well and good, but it means nothing without strong content.
 Research is the foundation of quality content, so make sure you leave no stone unturned in your research process.
 Explore articles from industry leaders or prominent bloggers.
 Unfamiliar with a source but like their information?
 Follow the rabbit hole of links to the source to make sure the info is legitimate.

 Once you have your research, write your content.
 DON’T use it to promote yourself.
 The quality should speak for itself and pique the reader’s interest in your organization organically.
-Make sure to link your sources, and try to link to your other content as well since link building can improve your search engine ranking (learn more in our comprehensive SEO guide).
+Make sure to link your sources, and try to link to your other content as well since link building can improve your search engine ranking.

 The first step is to post the content on your website.
 If you don’t have one already, create a blog/article section or something similar.
 Then, create an email campaign with a platform like Mailchimp or Constant Contact.
 The email should include the first few paragraphs of the content piece and a button that directs readers to your site.
 Next, promote the content on your social media channels.
 This will provide a simple and direct way for your followers to read and share the post and make your content even more visible.